sanchez-chris/TiKiTuTo/README.md

 - **Round Details**:
   - **Preliminary Round**:
     - Once the desired number of games per team is reached, select teams for the next round based on games won.
-In case of a tie, the team with the better goal difference advances.
+In case of a tie, the team with the better goal difference advances, in case of another tie, the           total amount of goals will decide.
   - **KO Rounds**:
     - Form groups of 2 teams, with 1 game per group.
 The winner advances to the next round.
 The two losers in the semifinals play for 3rd place.
   - **Final**: